nextauthjs/adapters/packages/dynamodb/README.md

 2. Add this adapter to your `pages/api/[...nextauth].js` next-auth configuration object.

-You need to pass `DocumentClient` from `aws-sdk` to the adapter in addition to the table name.
+You need to pass `DocumentClient` instance from `aws-sdk` to the adapter in addition to the table name.

 ```js
 import AWS from "aws-sdk";